Written by Ari Parker — Updated: Wednesday, August 16, 2023

 Contact your state Medicaid office to get a refund for bills paid.

 Individuals who receive QMB benefits are also automatically eligible for Extra Help, otherwise known as the Part D Low-Income Subsidy (LIS).
-On the QMB Program, Extra Help means you’ll pay no more than $4.30 for each drug covered by your Medicare drug plan (in 2023).
+This program keeps your prescription drug costs low.
+With Extra Help, you’ll pay no more than $11.20 for each drug covered by your Medicare drug plan (in 2024).

 Status | Monthly Income Limit | Total Resource Limit |